Last updated on November 6, 2021

 2.2 We collect your data when you provide this online via our online forms.

-2.3 We collect your data when you provide this via email.
+2.3 We collect your data when you provide it via email.

-2.4 We collect your data when you provide this over the telephone or in person.
+2.4 We collect your data when you provide it over the telephone or in person.

 3.0 How we use your data

-3.2 We use your data to process your visa application form.
+3.1 We use your data to process your service.

 4.0 How we store your data